 The 1970s saw a downturn in the college's rowing fortunes, but in 1979 women began rowing for SJCBC, the same year as the first female undergraduates were admitted to the college.
 In the 80s and 90s the Boat Club rapidly expanded: new boats were bought in 1984, 1986 and 1989, the Boat Club regularly fielded five crews or more in both Torpids and Eights, and St John's performed consistently well in Christ Church Regatta with victories in 1984, 1985, 1990, 1991 and 1992.
 Both men's and women's crews improved their standings throughout the period, with the women also competing in their first external competition at Bisway Head in 1987 and at Henley the following year.

+Since then, our Women’s First Eight regained the Headship in Summer Eights 2013.
 Today, SJCBC is one of the up-and-coming boat clubs.
-After a period of rebuilding following the Covid pandemic, where the club was falling in the Torpids and Eights rankings, our recent campaign has proven that we are on the rise again.
-We recently attended our first external regatta in many years, entering two crews into Bedford Regatta.
-SJCBC in Summer Eights 2023 was the top performing Boat Club, accumulating 11 bumps across 4 boats, with both of our men's crews going +5.
-We look forward to continuing to capitalise on our hard work in the coming academic year.
+After a period of rebuilding following the Covid pandemic, where the club was falling in the Torpids and Eights rankings, our recent campaigns has proven that we are on the rise again.
+After a spell of no external regattas, entries from SJCBC are quickly becoming the norm with recent entries including the Head of the River Races and Bedford Regatta.
+SJCBC has climbed +18 spaces through the Summer VIIIs of 2023 & 2024.
+With W1 re-securing a position in Division 1 this year for the first time since 2018, we look forward to continuing to capitalise on our hard work in the coming academic year.

 Colours